 If this isn’t good enough motivation for you, consider this: looking after your teeth well now should mean you need less dental work in the future.
 The cost of fillings, root canals, extractions, crowns, implants, etc. can easily add up, so you could say that flossing now will save you money on your future dental bills.

-Summary of the benefits
+Summary of the benefits of flossing

 To quickly recap, cleaning between teeth means: